 Removing Tanner stage and fear conditioning from the list of candidate mediators does not substantially alter the findings, identifying consistent pathways through inhibitory control and working memory for major depression, and through inhibitory control for attention problems, rule-breaking, and overall externalizing symptoms.

 Table A.3 in the Appendix shows the results of the HIMA analysis run within strata of biological sex.
 Consistently with the full-sample analysis, most mediation by the variables considered is found for externalizing disorders, although several non-zero pathways are also found for major depression.
 Many more mediating pathways are identified in the male sample compared to the female sample.
-Inhibitory control features prominently in explaining associations of threat on rule-breaking, aggression, and overall externalizing outcomes.
+Inhibitory control features prominently in explaining associations of threat on rule-breaking, aggression, and overall externalizing outcomes in boys?.

 Discussion points & Conclusions